ShehabM0/HealthCare/README.md

     - Docker - Platform for developing, shipping, and running applications in containers
 - **Deployment:**
     - Render - Cloud platform for deploying and hosting web applications
-    - Railway - Cloud platform for building, shipping, and monitoring applications.
-No Platform Engineer required
+    - Railway - Cloud platform for building, shipping, and monitoring applications

-## System entites 🥼
+## System Entities 🥼
 - Patient
 - Doctor
 - Head Doctor